-In the past, moisturizing your skin used to be pretty simple, then the arrival of oil as a cure-all added a new layer of confusion.
-Despite all the marketing, Alavi explains that the two types of products actually perform different functions.
-“Moisturizers — including ointments, creams, and lotions — trap the existing moisture in skin and work better when applied immediately after a bath or shower,” she says.
+Moisturizing your skin used to be pretty simple, but the arrival of oil as a cure-all added a new layer of confusion to the process.
+Despite all the marketing, Alavi explains that the two types of products perform different functions.
+“Moisturizers—including ointments, creams and lotions—trap the existing moisture in skin and work better when applied immediately after a bath or shower,” she says.
 “Ointments and creams are more effective and less irritating than lotions.
 Look for moisturizers that contain oil, but not oil alone since it does not have the same efficacy.”

-They’re not fun or sexy, but the workhorses of the skincare world are your best defence against the elements.
+They’re not fun or sexy, but a good sunscreen is your best defence against the elements.
 “Sunscreen and moisturizer are the two most-effective anti-aging products that people can buy,” says Alavi.
 “Making these a habit and using these creams every day can make a noticeable difference.”

 When you’re choosing a sunscreen, Stroh has some great advice.
 “It has to be something that you like.
-I honestly think that whatever you find that you like applying to your skin and you’ll wear every day,” she says.
-“You have to be picky because most of the time people don’t want to wear it because they hate the feel of it.
+I honestly think that whatever you find that you like applying to your skin, you’ll wear every day,” she says.
+“You have to be picky—most of the time, people don’t want to wear it because they hate the feel of it.
 Find one, experiment, try and get samples and find one that you like.”